Serpico: Accolades

 The film received Academy Awards nominations for Best Actor (Al Pacino) and Best Adapted Screenplay.
 The script won the Writers Guild of America Award for Best Adapted Screenplay.
 Theodorakis was nominated for both the Grammy Award for Best Score Soundtrack for Visual Media and the BAFTA Award for Best Film Music.
 Sidney Lumet was nominated for the BAFTA Award for Best Direction and the Directors Guild of America Award.
 The film was nominated for the Golden Globe Award for Best Motion Picture – Drama.
 Pacino won his first Golden Globe award for Best Actor in 1974.
 For his performance, he also received a BAFTA nomination for Best Actor in a Leading Role.

-Pacino's role as Frank Serpico ranked at number forty on the American Film Institute's AFI's 100 Years...100 Heroes & Villains.
-Meanwhile, Serpico also ranked at number eighty-four on AFI's AFI's 100 Years...100 Cheers, a list of America's most inspiring films.
+Pacino's role as Frank Serpico ranks at number forty on the American Film Institute's AFI's 100 Years...100 Heroes & Villains.
+Meanwhile, Serpico also ranks at number eighty-four on AFI's AFI's 100 Years...100 Cheers, a list of America's most inspiring films.